 Rockingham Community College participates in Comprehensive Articulation Agreement between the NC Community College System and University of North Carolina System with regard to transfer of credits.
-Information is available in the RCC Catalog online at link to Articulation Agreement PDF or in the printed version available at the Student Development Division office.
+Information is available in the RCC Catalog.
+Articulation Agreement PDF or in the printed version available at the Student Development Division office.
 Rockingham Community College participates in agreements with the Greensboro College (Greensboro, NC) and Winston-Salem State University (Winston-Salem, NC), both of which offer a “2+2” program with RCC.
 The “2+2” program enables qualified RCC graduates to pursue a bachelor’s degree on the RCC campus as provided by the four-year institution.
 Students must satisfy the admission requirements specified by the four-year institutions as outlined in the program agreements.
 The programs of study and institutions offering the bachelor’s degree program are found in the RCC Catalog, Bachelor’s Degree Option or in the printed version available at the Student Development Division office.

 Complaint Process for Students

 It is the aim of Rockingham Community College to resolve student complaints and grievances in a manner that is orderly, non-threatening, and equitable.
 Students may file a complaint or grievance if they believe that an existing college policy has been misinterpreted, misapplied, or violated.
 This includes an allegation of discrimination based upon race, color, creed, national origin, sex, sexual orientation, age, disability, or other personal characteristics.

 For all types of complaints or grievances, students are first urged to seek resolution of the matter informally with the other individual who may be the subject of the complaint or grievance.
 Informal resolution of a complaint is always recommended as the desired step prior to taking formal action.